MAS-AI

 Participants

-The project is a cooperation with the Department of Radiology and the Department of Nuclear Medicine at OUH.
+The project was a cooperation with the Department of Radiology and the Department of Nuclear Medicine at OUH.
 Furthermore, a Canadian validation of MAS-AI is carried out in collaboration with Theta Collaborative and Transform HF, including Dr. Valeria E. Rac, who is Director of the Clinical Research Division of Theta.

 Read the article "Model for ASsessing the value of Artificial Intelligence in medical imaging (MAS-AI)" in the Journal of Technology Assessment in Health Care (login required).